Waiting with “bated breath” for MaiaGrazing

 “Grazing charts led to a massive benefit money-wise for the business, because they really helped me make management decisions about matching stocking rates to carrying capacity.
 But I was nervous about having all that information lying around on sheets of paper!
 It could get lost or wet or even burnt and that would be the end of it.”

-Now that he’s using MaiaGrazing’s online platform, Andrew can enter data about land condition, animals and rainfall either directly on his PC, or through a mobile phone.
+Now that he’s using MaiaGrazing’s online platform, Andrew can enter data about land condition, animals, and rainfall either directly on his PC or through a mobile phone.
 He finds the main benefits from using MaiaGrazing are saving time, the security of his data security, and ease of access – both for himself and any workers.

 “I prefer entering data on my PC, but my farm worker can update things like mob movements on his mobile.
 The other day we were out there together and we could easily pull up a feed budget on the phone and have a look.”